 Instructions

-- Add elderberries into a medium-sized saucepan and pour over 2 cups of water.
+- Place berries into a medium-sized saucepan and pour over 2 cups of water.
+Add cinnamon sticks, vanilla, grated ginger, and cloves.

-- Bring to a boil, cover and reduce to a simmer for 1 hour.
+- Bring to a boil, cover, and reduce to a simmer for 30 minutes or until the berries break down.
 Some of the liquid should evaporate by then.

-- Remove from the heat.
-Use the stick blender to crush the berries.
-Or just mash the berries with the spoon.
+- Add the juice from two lemons without boiling and remove from the heat.
+Use the blender stick to crush the berries or mash the berries with the back of a spoon.

-- Fill in the sterile and dry bottles or mason jars and store in the fridge.
+- Fill it in sterilise glass bottles or mason jars and keep it in the fridge.

 Notes